 Loujain Alhathloul is a prominent women’s rights activist currently imprisoned by Saudi Arabia.
 She faces numerous charges related to her activism and remains in pre-trial detention.

-Prior to her arrest, Alhathloul advocated against Saudi Arabia’s ban on women drivers, the Saudi male guardianship system, and domestic violence.
-She has advanced her cause by raising awareness online, sharing information, coordinating with international human rights monitors, and conducting peaceful protests by demonstrating her ability to drive.
 The Saudi government has repeatedly targeted Alhathloul for her activism.
 She was arrested in December 2014 for attempting to drive across the border from the United Arab Emirates to Saudi Arabia and again in June 2017 on unspecified charges.
-In March 2018, she was forcibly removed from the United Arab Emirates to Saudi Arabia and detained for several days.
+In March 2018, she was forcibly removed from the United Arab Emirates, where she had been living, and brought back to Saudi Arabia where she was detained for several days.

-Her most recent arrest occurred on the evening of May 15, 2018 when armed state security officers raided her home and arrested her without a warrant.
-Over the next three days, the Saudi government arrested at least a dozen women’s rights activists.
+On the evening of May 15, 2018, armed state security officers raided her home and arrested her without a warrant.
+Over the next three days, the Saudi government arrested more than a dozen women’s rights activists.
 Ironically, the crackdown coincided with the government’s decision to lift the driving ban on women, a decision welcomed by many of the activists.
 The government initiated a misinformation and propaganda campaign immediately after the arrest of Alhathloul and her fellow activists.
 Local newspapers referred to the women as “traitors”; pro-government Twitter accounts used similar language.

 On March 13, 2019, an official indictment against Alhathloul was issued and her trial began.
 The full indictment, which has not been made public, included 12 separate charges related to Alhathloul’s activism.
-The vast majority of the charges make no reference to any Saudi law and single out activities that are protected under international human rights law, such as applying for a job with the United Nations.
-The trial was closed to the public and has been postponed since April 2019.
-No additional hearings have been scheduled as of September 2019.
+The vast majority of the charges make no reference to any provision of Saudi law and instead single out activities, such as applying for a job with the United Nations, that are protected under international human rights law.
+The trial, which has been closed to the public, was continuously postponed since April 2019.
+The trial resumed in January 2020.

 In August 2019, Saudi State Security officials offered to release Alhathloul if she recorded a video denying that she had been tortured.
 She refused this offer.